-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of OMB Circular A-133.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of New Jersey OMB Circular 04-04.
 Accordingly, this report is not suitable for any other purpose.

-Report on Schedule of Expenditures of Federal Awards Required by OMB Circular A-133
+Report on Schedule of Expenditures of State Financial Assistance Required by New Jersey OMB Circular 04-04

 We have audited the financial statements of the business-type activities and the aggregate discretely presented component unit of the University as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the University's basic financial statements.
 We issued our report thereon dated November 1, 2013, which contained unmodified opinions on those financial statements with an emphasis of matter paragraph regarding the University's adoption of Governmental Accounting Standards Board (GASB) Statement No. 61, The Financial Reporting Entity: Omnibus, an amendment to GASB Statements Nos.
 14 and 34 and GASB Statement No. 65, Reporting Items Previously Recognized as Assets and Liabilities.
 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements.
-The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by OMB Circular A-133 and is not a required part of the basic financial statements.
+The accompanying schedule of expenditures of state financial assistance is presented for purposes of additional analysis as required by New Jersey OMB Circular 04-04 and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the schedule of expenditure of state financial assistance is fairly stated in all material respects in relation to the basic financial statements as a whole.